afiodorov/afiodorov.github.io/_posts/2017-12-14-first-derealization.md

 connected to the Earth again.
 This is turning into a nightmare.
 I realise that I've lost track of time.

 I start to feel cold.
-I put on woolen socks, turn the heating up, grabbing my top and my coat and a blanket.
+I put on woolen socks, turn the heating up, grab my hoodie and my coat and a blanket.
 I curl up into a corner of a sofa.
 I really want to be back.
 I don't want euphoria, just need to get back into this toy, foreign room.
 I want the sounds to not sound distant and the body to feel normal again, like MY BODY.